-If you move from the Faroe Islands to another Nordic country, you must report the relocation to the municipality where you will be living.
+When moving from the Faroe Islands to another Nordic country, the relocation must be reported to the municipality where you will be living.

-If you move from a Faroese municipality to a country outside the Nordic region, you must notify your Faroese municipality before you leave.
+When moving from a Faroese municipality to a country outside the Nordic region, the Faroese municipality must be notified before you leave.

-If you move abroad for less than six months, you can retain your registered address in the Faroe Islands unless you rent out or lend your house or flat.
+When moving abroad for less than six months, the registered address in the Faroe Islands can be retained unless you rent out your house or flat.

-It is advisable to keep information about your Faroese ID-number in case you will be in touch with Faroese authorities later on.
+It is advisable to keep information about the Faroese ID-number in case you will be in touch with Faroese authorities later on.

-You can keep your Faroese bank account and internet bank after leaving the Faroe Islands.
+It is possible to keep the Faroese bank account and internet bank after leaving the Faroe Islands.
 It is important to keep the bank account open for approximately one year in case you receive reimbursements for e.g. tax or deregistration fees.

-Normally, you cannot keep your Visa debit card if you no longer receive salary in the Faroe Islands.
-The bank may let you keep your Mastercard debit card for some time after you have left the country.
+Normally, it is not possible to keep the Visa debit card if you no longer receive salary in the Faroe Islands.
+The bank may let you keep your Mastercard debit card for some time after having left the country.

 You will receive a pre-printed tax return for the previous year in March after having left the Faroe Islands.
 If the pre-printed information is incorrect, you will have to file a tax return.